 Figure 6.6.3-1 Task-Oriented Multi-Group Communication Network for multiple user AI-agents communication

 Bob, Alice, and Charlie each request the operator to create AI agent groups for them.
 They then invite their respective AI agents, such as their AI assistants, smart cars, drones, etc., to join their individual groups.
 In other words, there are separate groups for Bob, Alice, and Charlie, allowing the AI agents within the same group to communicate with each other.

+In addition to owner information (e.g., related user, etc.), examples attributes for Bob’s AI agent in this use case are as follows:

+Table 6.6.3 -1: Illustrative attributes of AI agents